mattermost/docs/source/process/community-guidelines.rst

 - has a link to the corresponding JIRA ticket

-- gets noted in the corresponding JIRA ticket
+- gets noted in the description of the corresponding JIRA ticket

- - ensures core devs are aware a help wanted issue was created, and to check whether someone in the community already has it in progress
+ - ensures core devs are aware a Help Wanted issue was created, and to check whether someone in the community already has it in progress
  - example text: ``GitHub Help Wanted issue here: [Link].
 Before starting to work on this ticket, please check whether a community member has it in progress by checking the GitHub issue or by asking a PM.``

-Managing help wanted issues
+Managing Help Wanted issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once a help wanted issue is added, the creator is responsible for
+Once a Help Wanted issue is added, the creator is responsible for:

 - answering questions from community members, which get automatically posted in the `Community Heartbeat channel <https://pre-release.mattermost.com/core/channels/community-heartbeat>`_
 - following up with a community member if there hasn't been a response for two weeks
 - being the first tester once a pull request has been submitted

-Closing help wanted issues
+Closing Help Wanted issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once a pull request for an open GitHub help wanted issue is merged, please ensure:
+Once a pull request for an open GitHub Help Wanted issue is merged, please ensure:

-- the corresponding GitHub help wanted issue is closed, thanking the contributor
+- the corresponding GitHub Help Wanted issue is closed, thanking the contributor
 - the corresponding JIRA ticket is resolved

 ----

-Community Forums
+Mattermost Community Forums
 ---------------------------------------------------------

+Guidelines for `Mattermost community forums <forum.mattermost.org>`_.

 *CM = community manager*